The equation for the story that emerges from a role-playing game looks like this.

 The party opts to parley with the hunters.
 A reaction roll of 5 is made indicating a negative attitude on the part of the hunters.
 They ask the PCs if they are sworn to their enemy.
 The party indicates they are not and the the reaction improves by one to “neutral.”

-The next random encounter roll does not indicate an encounter.
+The next random encounter roll is a 5.
+No encounter.

 The party travels in the direction indicated by the hunters.
 Random encounter rolls for the next hex do not indicate an encounter.